 - Context: situation and background information

-- Objective: what you want to accomplish
+- Objective: what you want to achieve

 - Style: desired writing style